Brief Description of the Tax Model

 In our distribution tables, we assume that the burden of the individual income tax falls on the payer.
 CBO, JCT, and Treasury all use the same assumption.

 B. Payroll Tax Calculator

-Using the extrapolated data set, we also calculate federal payroll taxes for Social Security and Medicare.
-One complication is that for married couples, our tax return data only provide information on combined earnings whereas payroll taxes are based on individual earnings.
-This is important because the amount of earnings subject to the Social Security portion of payroll taxes is capped at $118,500 for 2015, a limit that is indexed annually based on wage growth.
+The division between primary and secondary taxpayers’ earnings matters because the amount of individual earnings subject to the Social Security portion of payroll taxes is capped at $142,800 for 2021, a limit that is indexed annually based on wage growth.
 For married couples, we therefore assign earnings to each individual based on the split in wages observed on the CPS record to which the LAPUF record was matched.

 C. Assigning Corporate Tax Burden to Individuals

 Although firms pay the corporate income tax, the economic incidence of the tax falls on individuals.
 TPC’s tax model therefore distributes the corporate income tax burden to individuals.
 The incidence of the corporate tax, however, is an unsettled theoretical issue.
 The tax could be borne by the owners of corporate stock, or passed on in part to labor in the form of lower real wages, to consumers in the form of higher prices, or to the owners of some or all capital in the form of lower real rates of return.